aciccarello/ciccarello.me/posts/recipes/2014-10-04-loris-chilie.md

   - soup
   - slow cooker
   - beef
-image: /assets/img/lori-chile.jpeg
+image: /assets/img/recipe-lori-chili-bowl.jpg
-image_alt: Slow cooker with chili
+image_alt: A bowl with a red chili and a spoon raised showing the beans and corn.
 updates:
   - date: 2024-01-17T20:01:01.815Z
     description: Added amounts and ingredients like corn and paprika
+  - date: 2025-10-06T07:52:19.808Z
+    description: Updated photo and description
 ---

 This is a simplified slow cooker chili recipe from an advisor and former-professor of Bekah's.
 We've made many variations of this but it provides a great base to work from.
+Great with cornbread.

 {% recipe-ingredients %}
 - 1-2 lbs ground beef (browned)